Tasha Kheiriddin: Career

 Kheiriddin joined the former Progressive Conservative Party of Canada at the age of 14, and served as national President of the Progressive Conservative Youth Federation in her 20’s.
 She worked in Ottawa for cabinet ministers Barbara McDougall and Bernard Valcourt, and in Montreal for tax and litigation firm Spiegel Sohmer.

 After practicing law in Montreal, she moved to Toronto, where she was legislative assistant to the Attorney General of Ontario.
 Kheiriddin was president of the Progressive Conservative Youth Federation of Canada from 1995 to 1998.
 She subsequently worked as a television producer at CBC Newsworld and a host and producer on the Cable Public Affairs Channel.

 Kheiriddin was the Ontario director for the Canadian Taxpayers Federation for several years before returning to Quebec to join the Montreal Economic Institute, a free-market think tank.
 She then worked as the director for Quebec in the Montreal office of the Fraser Institute.

 From 2011 to 2012, she hosted a Sunday afternoon talk show on Newstalk 1010 and then a business and politics television program, National Affairs, airing weekdays on CTV News Channel.
 She served on the editorial board for the National Post from 2010 to 2011.

-She hosted The Tasha Kheiriddin Show on CFMJ in Toronto.
+From 2016 to 2019, she hosted The Tasha Kheiriddin Show on CFMJ in Toronto.
 In 2017, she gave a TED Talk relaying her experiences parenting a daughter with autism.

-Kheiriddin is a faculty member at McGill University's Max Bell School of Public Policy and has lectured in politics at the university.
+Kheiriddin was a faculty member at McGill University's Max Bell School of Public Policy and lectured in politics at the university, as recently as 2025.
 In 2022 she served as co-chair for Jean Charest's bid for the Conservative Party Leadership.

+Kheiriddin continues to write political commentary and provide analysis for Canadian news outlets in both English and French.

+In 2026, she was a candidate for Toronto District School Board trustee in the 2026 Toronto municipal election.